Single Market Summit 2026

 Expand Unlocking Europe’s investment power

 Europe does not lack savings.
 It lacks an integrated market that channels those savings into productive investment.
 Fragmented capital markets limit scale, raise costs and drive innovative firms abroad.
-Completing the Savings and Investment Union is essential to increasing the supply of long-term investment and strengthening Europe’s competitiveness.
+Completing the Savings and investments union is essential to increasing the supply of long-term investment and strengthening Europe’s competitiveness.

 The benefits are clear: deeper pools of capital, better risk-sharing, stronger support for strategic sectors and greater resilience in times of crisis.
 But roadblocks persist – regulatory fragmentation, uneven supervision, insolvency differences and limited retail participation.
 If Europe’s structural problem is underinvestment and a weak business case environment, how do we fix it?